Jameela Jamil: 2016–present: Transition into acting

-Jamil left London in 2016 and moved to Los Angeles.
-She recounts having no plans of acting, and that she instead intended to work as a screenwriter.
-While working as a writer at 3 Arts, her agents told her that Michael Schur, who co-created Parks and Recreation, was looking for a British actress for a new upcoming comedy series.
-Having no prior acting experience at this point, she went for the audition and told the casting director that she had stage acting experience.
-She was later recalled for a second interview with Mike Schur and all of the producers, in which she claimed to have comedy improv experience.
+Jamil left London in 2016 and moved to Los Angeles, with no plans to act, and instead intended to work as a screenwriter.
+While working as a writer at 3 Arts, her agents told her that Michael Schur, who co-created Parks and Recreation, was looking for a British actress for an upcoming comedy series.
+Having no acting experience at this point, she went for the audition and told the casting director that she had stage acting experience.
+She was later recalled for a second interview with Schur and the producers, in which she claimed to have comedy improv experience.
 She was eventually given the role.

-The show premiered in September 2016, with Jamil being a regular cast member of the NBC fantasy comedy series The Good Place, where she played Tahani Al-Jamil.
+In September 2016, the NBC fantasy comedy series The Good Place premiered, with Jamil as a regular cast member, playing Tahani Al-Jamil.
 Jamil's character became known for her tendency to name drop.

 Jamil made her first American magazine cover on the February 2018 issue of The Cut.
 She provided her voice as a guest on the animated television series DuckTales.
-In the same year, Jamil hosted a recurring segment on Last Call with Carson Daly during its final season, entitled "Wide Awake with Jameela Jamil".
+In the same year, Jamil hosted a recurring segment on Last Call with Carson Daly during its final season, "Wide Awake with Jameela Jamil".

-Jamil's boyfriend, musician James Blake, stated that Jamil contributed to the production of his fourth album, Assume Form, in 2017–2018; she is credited as an additional producer to five songs on the album.
+Jamil's boyfriend, musician James Blake, said that she contributed to the production of his fourth album, Assume Form, in 2017–18; she is credited as an additional producer to five songs on the album.

 Since 2019, Jamil has been the host of The Misery Index, a comedy game show on TBS.

 In 2018, Jamil joined the cast of Disney's Indian-inspired cartoon set in fictional Jalpur.
 Mira, Royal Detective debuted in March 2020, with Jamil playing Mira's Auntie Pushpa.

-In March 2020, she posed fully-clothed in suit and tie for Playboy magazine's "On Speech" issue.
+In March 2020, she posed in a suit and tie for Playboy magazine's "On Speech" issue.
 She later tweeted, "From my Playboy shoot, I wanted to be shot like a man.
 No retouching, hi res, loose, comfortable clothes and completely unsexualized.
 I felt extremely free."

 In April 2020, she debuted her podcast I Weigh with Jameela Jamil, which focuses on women's accomplishments, body positivity, activism and racial inclusivity.
 In October 2020, the podcast was nominated for an E!
 People's Choice Award.
+She was also the host of the first season of the SmartLess podcast Bad Dates.

 In June 2021, Jamil was cast as the supervillain Mary MacPherran / Titania in the Disney+ streaming series She-Hulk: Attorney at Law (2022), set in the Marvel Cinematic Universe.
 Also in 2022, she voiced Wonder Woman in the animated film DC League of Super-Pets.

-In 2021, Jamil contributed to the production of James Blake's fifth album Friends That Break Your Heart, adding additional production to the albums first single, "Say What You Will".
+In 2021, Jamil contributed to the production of Blake's fifth album, Friends That Break Your Heart, adding additional production to its first single, "Say What You Will".